Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnWeaponReceived(ped, weapon, ammo)`

 ## `OnPlayerJoinByRid`

-### Description

-Called when a connection to the local player has been made using the RID Joiner or Join Button.
+`Called when a connection to the local player has been made using the RID Joiner or Join Button.`

 | Argument | Type | Description                                |
 | -------- | ---- | ------------------------------------------ |